What You’ll Feel in the First Trimester of Pregnancy

 The pregnancy hormones that are growing your baby also start enlarging your breasts.
 Breasts typically increase one cup size during the first trimester of pregnancy and another cup size during the rest of the prenatal period.
 These changes are stimulated by a surge of hormones that stimulate the growth of milk glands.

 Remember to be kind to your breasts during pregnancy.
-Enjoying the comfort of frequent, warm showers and a very gentle breast massage can help alleviate some of the discomfort you may feel.
+Enjoying the comfort of frequent, warm showers and a very gentle breast massage can help alleviate some of the discomforts you may feel.

 For your own sake and your baby’s, listen to your body’s messages and rest as much as you can.
 If you have a demanding job (or toddler) and sleeping more isn’t an option, at least try to get off your feet more often.